A guide to facilities management technobabble

 That’s because the rapid integration of new technology has deepened the pool of acronyms and now opening an email can make you feel like you’re drowning in letters; one step behind everyone in knowing what on earth is being said.
 So we’ve come up with the perfect solution.

-We felt it was time to demystify some of the more commonly bandied about FM acronyms, and our terminology cheat sheet will ensure that next time someone starts using technobabble at work, you’re not caught nodding in agreement in order to save face.
+We felt it was time to demystify some of the more commonly bandied about Facilities Management acronyms, and our terminology cheat sheet will ensure that next time someone starts using technobabble at work, you’re not caught nodding in agreement in order to save face.